Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

     * [Validate payment](#validate-payment)
     * [Validate payment transaction](#validate-payment-transaction)

+If all the above validations passed then the order can be created right away and order confirmation page shown.
+Otherwise, the shopper might continue with further payment steps.

 ### Validate cart state
 Check if [current cart has been ordered already](https://docs.commercetools.com/http-api-projects-carts#cartstate) (`Cart.cartState = Ordered`).
 In this case, load order by ordered cart ID and show order confirmation page.